 There are two different types of Usernames:

 2. If you are not a member of UHH, you can be invited to the platform and create a so-called local ID (“lokale Kennung”).
-You can find more information about this here.
+You can find more information about it in this FAQ.

-The name of your local ID may be the same as your STiNE-ID - there is a certain risk of confusion here.
-If you are unsure which identifiers are registered under your e-mail address, you can find help here.
+The name of your local ID may be the same as your STiNE-ID – there is a certain risk of confusion here.
+If you are unsure which accounts are registered under your e-mail address, you can find help in this FAQ.

 How do I set up a username?